abcjs-music/abcjs-vscode/README.md

 ## Extension Settings

-There are currently no settings for the extension.
+There are currently no configuration settings for the extension.
 It works on blank new files and existing .abc files.

 <!--
 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.